 You did not choose me, but I chose you, and … appointed you to go and bear fruit, fruit that will last.
 John 15.16

-Links to help you explore other forms of ministry:
+Links to help you explore different forms of vocation: